All posts by wvara

 • The Red Cross locks the main entrance at 7pm sharp, so please come early in order to get access to the building.

-• We will be in Meeting Room 3 — about 100 feet from any entrance.
-As a result, late comers who knock on an outside door won’t be heard from our meeting room.
-If you need help getting in the door, you can my cellphone: 408-636-6172.
+• Since Meeting Room 3 is about 100 feet from any entrance, any late comers who knock on an outside door won’t be heard from our meeting room.
+So please try to arrive early!
+If you need help getting in the door, you can call my cellphone: 408-636-6172.

 Jim, K6EI